Devart’s Birthday Sale Is On — 20% Off All Products

 Articles about Amazon RDS

-Data Export from Amazon RDS MySQL Instance
+Data export from Amazon RDS for MySQL

 This article can be useful for database administrators as it presents a walkthrough on how to export data quickly and easily by means of dbForge Studio for MySQL.

-Import MySQL data to Amazon RDS
+Import MySQL data into Amazon RDS

 Conclusion